8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 1. Cross-origin resource sharing (CORS): This isn't a must-have, but it would be nice if the API supports CORS for direct use from the browser.

-Comparing speech-to-text API accuracy has been so fruitful just like comparing apples to oranges, as many providers claim their solution is the best.
+Comparing speech-to-text API accuracy has been fruitful, like comparing apples to oranges, as many providers claim their solution is the best.
 This self-serving marketing makes it hard to determine the true accuracy of each API.

 I checked out a bunch of APIs that Deepgram mentioned in their blog post "[Best Speech-to-Text APIs in 2024](https://deepgram.com/learn/best-speech-to-text-apis)."
 Only the [Nova-2](https://developers.deepgram.com/docs/models-languages-overview#nova-2) model from Deepgram and the [Whisper API](https://platform.openai.com/docs/guides/speech-to-text/speech-to-text) from OpenAI were able to return the API call within one second.
 But the Whisper API that OpenAI provides doesn't give you word-level probabilities.
 That's a dealbreaker.